 A former combat Frame under the control of Lord Shaxx, Arcite has long since been repurposed into assisting Shaxx's with some of the more clerical parts of managing the Crucible.
 While he has been demilitarized, he retains his memories and some of his programming as a combat frame, and carries the personality that comes with it.

-"Enemy units harbored a structural defect in the center chassis that the Redjacks exploited with great prejudice.
+- Blood Knight: He learned to love combat during his time as a combat Frame.
+From one of his after-action reports in the Grimoire:"Enemy units harbored a structural defect in the center chassis that the Redjacks exploited with great prejudice.
 Over two dozen hostile units fell: it was amazing."

 - Jerkass: In a sharp contrast to the rest of the Frames, who are calm, polite, and helpful, he likes to insult the Guardians he serves and jerk them around with fake technical glitches.
 Apparently, Shaxx was a bad influence.

 - Mecha-Mooks: Served as one of Shaxx's original combat frames in the Redjacks, a group dedicated to securing the locations that become Crucible arenas.